 I found it best to work on one blade surface at a time.

 To begin, rinse the propeller thoroughly, making sure to remove as much of the loose debris as possible.
 After rinsing, spray a thick coat of Barnacle Dissolver over the entire surface.
-Next, wait 45 seconds for the Barnacle Dissolver to do its thing.
+Next, wait 45 seconds for the Barnacle Dissolver to activate.
 If the surface is severely fouled you may need to let it soak for 1 to 2 minutes.
-In our case 45 seconds was sufficient.
+In my case 45 seconds was sufficient.

 After the coat of Barnacle Dissolver has sat on the propeller for the necessary amount of time, take a paint scraper and with some elbow grease scrape away the marine growth.
 If you have severe growth you may need to respray Barnacle Dissolver, let it sit, and scrape it again.